linode/docs/docs/uptime/monitoring-and-maintaining-your-server.md

 ## Availability Monitoring

 The *availability* of your servers, and the websites and web applications you host on them, can be critically important.
 If you generate income from a blog or charge subscription fees for your web application, downtime can have a severe impact on your bottom line.
-Using an availability monitoring tool can help you rapidly detect and resolve service disruptions, thereby mitigating the impact on your web sites and web applications.
+Using an availability monitoring tool can help you rapidly detect and resolve service disruptions, thereby mitigating the impact on your websites and web applications.

 ### Assess Your Needs